FAQs

 Program Information

-Q. Where do I find the videos?
+Q. Where do I find the videos used in classes?

 A: Videos used in class can be found in our individual Google Classrooms.
 Email your instructor for the link or code.